openPMD/openPMD-api/docs/source/details/mpi.rst

        If you want to support all backends equally, treat as a collective operation.

 ..
 [3] We usually open iterations delayed on first access.
 This first access is usually the ``flush()`` call after a ``storeChunk``/``loadChunk`` operation.
 If the first access is non-collective, an explicit, collective ``Iteration::open()`` can be used to have the files already open.
+Alternatively, iterations might be accessed for the first time by immediate operations such as ``::availableChunks()``.

 .. tip::